WebDevStudios/WDS-Build-Scripts/README.md

 #### FTP Flags
 ```
  -u [--username]     The username for the FTP host.
  -p [--password]     The password for the FTP host.
  -h [--host]         The IP address for the remote FTP host.
  -d [--directory]    Where you will be pushing the files to.
  -s [--sftp]         Set to enable SFTP
-	-p [--port]         The port to use for FTP.
+ --port              The port to use for FTP.
 ```